-- 2.30 Following decisions made by the SSO, the parents or guardians of the child(ren) or adult(s) at risk (where known / identified) may be contacted and if appropriate a referral made to the Children's or Adult Social Services, Multi-Agency Safeguarding Hub and/or LADO.
-There may be occasions where it is inappropriate for parents to be contacted and the matter will immediately be referred to Children's or Adult Social Services, IPOC and/or LADO. - 2.31 In the event of an allegation related to a member of RAD staff or volunteer the LADO will be informed within 24 hours or the allegation being known.
-The criteria for making a referral to the LADO is that a member of RAD staff or volunteer may have - behaved in a way that has or may have harmed a child - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm to children. - 2.32 The LADO offers a consultation service which supports those investigating an allegation or concern and provides expert advice.
+- 2.25 Following decisions made by the Safeguarding Manager/SSO, the parents or guardians of the child(ren) or adult(s) at risk (where known / identified) may be contacted and if appropriate a referral made to the Children's or Adult Social Services, Multi-Agency Safeguarding Hub and/or LADO.
+There may be occasions where it is inappropriate for parents to be contacted and the matter will immediately be referred to Children's or Adult Social Services, or LADO. - 2.26 In the event of an allegation related to a member of RAD staff or volunteer the LADO will be informed within 24 hours or the allegation being known.
+The criteria for making a referral to the LADO is that a member of RAD staff or volunteer may have: - behaved in a way that has or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates that they would pose a risk of harm to children; - Behaved or may have behaved in a way that indicates that they may not be suitable to work with children/adults. - 2.27 The LADO offers a consultation service which supports those investigating an allegation or concern and provides expert advice.
 Every consultation with the LADO is followed up in writing to reflect the advice and guidance given.
-The RAD will keep a clear record of their correspondence with the LADO. - 2.33 All members of RAD staff handling cases involving allegations against members of RAD staff, volunteers, students or visitors will recognise the need for, and must observe absolute confidentiality in these circumstances. - 2.34 There may be occasions when it is appropriate for the child(ren)'s main school to be contacted, where these details are known.
+The RAD will keep a clear record of their correspondence with the LADO. - 2.28 All members of RAD staff handling cases involving allegations against members of RAD staff, volunteers, students or visitors will recognise the need for, and must observe absolute confidentiality in these circumstances.

+2.29 There may be occasions when it is appropriate for the child(ren)'s main school to be contacted, where these details are known.